How do I enable CMS Deeplinking?

 To enable CMS deeplinking

 To get up and running with CMS Deeplinking follow the following steps:

 - Enter your CMS name and version in the fields provided.

 - Give two examples of live page URLs from your website and the corresponding CMS editing URLs (see further explanation below).

-- Click "Submit" to send your request to our support team.
+- Click "Confirm" to send your request to our support team.

 CMS Deeplinking can be enabled on the majority of accounts but is dependent on your CMS environment.

 How to determine the CMS editing URL